olotintemitope/LaraCrud/README.md

 - Generate a migration file for you.

 ### Installation
-`composer global create-project -s dev laztopaz/laracrud`
+`composer global create-project --prefer-dist laztopaz/laracrud`

 ### How to use
 - From your terminal navigate to your current Laravel project directory, type or copy php `~/.composer/laracrud/laracrud make:crud [name]`